ToastCodes/Data-Wizard/README.md

 # Basic Commands and Info:
 System Preferences:
-- syst.pref
+- syst.pref - view your set Data Wizard preferences.
-- syst.ops
+- syst.ops - set your preferences.
-- syst.cha
+- syst.cha - change your prefernces.

 File Transferring:
-- file.edit
+- file.edit - edit the file selected.
-- file.tra
+- file.tra - move the file to a different location.

 **Note: All other important commands can be seen by typing "help" in the console.**